 “Better then love slave to a queen.”
-And I winked at Grant.
+And I wink at Grant.

-They all whipped around and tried to ask, “You were a slave?”
+They all whipped around and tried to ask, “You was a slave?”

-“I was a child, ‘cause we all are new here and I was innocent.”
+“I was a child, ‘cause we all are new here and I’m innocent.”

 “That’s the biggest lie of the day.”

 “The play ends with me walking off stage with the fairy.
 It’s symbolic.”

 Grant & I both look at each other, asking ourselves “who said that?”

 “Com’n,” I order.
 We sneak backstage while the ‘hot three’ played jazz for people seated and standing in the pit.

 The cocktail party is on.
 No way we were seen.
 Clyde pulls my sleeve, and we all follow him.
 Soon we tip-toe past the bar, at which we all look enviously.

 “No drinking in here.
 I got a joint, but let’s go into the bathroom,” where Flo gave me head.
 We lock the door and lite it up.
 Soon the smoke is so heavy the fire alarm goes off.
 We run out and people are trying to fan the smoke away.
 White man’s advantage.
 Because they went to our school, they’re fully welcome, but it’s more fun to sneak them in.
 We get by Guido into the music room, where the Out-Crowd has everyone warmed up and moving like a seething holler of snakes.